 Meeting of Attorneys-General

-The Meeting of Attorneys-General (MAG) convened annually.
+The Meeting of Attorneys-General (MAG) is the predecessor body to SCAG.
+The MAG met annually.
 Read the MAG meeting communiques.

 Council of Attorneys-General

 The Council of Attorneys-General (CAG) met up to twice a year, including a joint meeting with the Ministerial Council for Police and Emergency Management.
 Meeting communiqués are available on the TROVE website.